Rector-134/self-guided-crypto/README.md

 The primary academic resource is Cristof Paar's Introduction to Cryptography lecture series available on YouTube.
 His book, Understanding Cryptography, as well as a supplemental book, Cryptography Engineering by Ferguson, Schneier and Kohno, was also used.
 Cracking Codes with Python by Sweigart was referrenced in order to solve some of the programming challenges, as this whole endeavor served the parallel purpose of me teaching myself Python.
-The books are the two non-free resources.
+The books are the only non-free resources.

 Exercises from the books that I personally considered worthwhile are reproduced how I chose to solve them in the according week's folder.
 The majority of practical exercises are from CryptoHack and CryptoPals, the latter based on the now defunct Matasano challenges, and Krypton from Over The Wire.
 Other cryptography based